sarad-blockchain/Token-ERC20-dapp/README.md

-# CryptoReal — ERC-20 Token Dashboard
+# CryptoReal — Token ERC-20  dApp

 A custom ERC-20 token deployed on the Ethereum Sepolia testnet, with a browser frontend that connects to it via MetaMask and ethers.js.